 A central goal in corporate finance is to understand how capital is allocated in the economy - both across and within firms.
 Most research focuses on across-firm allocation, i.e., the process through which external capital is allocated to individual firms via financial markets and financial institutions.
 However, a critical part of the capital allocation process in the economy occurs within the organization itself: firms allocate (internally and externally raised) capital within and across different lines of business.
 Despite its relevance, the level of direct knowledge of the workings of internal capital allocation and how it relates to the organization of the firm is rather limited.
 Relevant data are typically unobservable, as they remain largely undisclosed to outsiders.
-Therefore, research has focused primarily on the derivation of theoretical results - with a focus on investment outcomes and sometimes the optimal processes themselves.
-This paper provides new empirical evidence on internal capital allocation and its process, overcoming some of the typical data limitations by using a unique survey data set of CFOs.
+Therefore, most research has either focused on the derivation of theoretical results (which are often inherently difficult to test) or on empirically analyzing investment outcomes rather than the budgeting process itself.1 This paper provides new empirical evidence on internal capital allocation and its process, overcoming some of the typical data limitations by using a unique survey data set of CFOs.

 With our survey, we get inside the 'black box' and analyze the structure and organization of capital allocation of a broad set of 115 firms.
 Our objective is to seek answers to central but to date insufficiently understood questions of internal capital allocation.
 The first is to seek evidence for central frictions influencing the efficiency of corporate investment.
 Although theory postulates that agency and information issues inside firms are responsible for distortions of corporate investment, there is little direct evidence about the extent to which they are perceived inside firms.
 Our survey directly asks CFOs about these frictions, and we use the survey data to construct a novel measure of within-firm agency problems.
 Second, we aim to uncover the mechanisms firms apply to curtail the consequences of those frictions in the capital allocation process.
 The finance and accounting literature suggests many curative mechanisms, yet we lack detailed knowledge about both their importance and their prevalence.
-Third, we examine deviations from the traditional paradigm of capital allocation, which is characterized by decentralized bottom-up project initiation of lower-level management but centralized project selection at the level of headquarters.
-More specifically, we study aspects of the delegation of investment authority from higher levels in the organization to lower levels and the involvement of divisions in the capital allocation process.
+Third, we examine